infinisil/all-hies/Readme.md

 ### haskell.nix Projects

 In short, to install HIE for your haskell.nix project, apply the all-hies nixpkgs overlay and add `{ hie = "unstable"; }` to the `tools` argument of [`shellFor`](https://input-output-hk.github.io/haskell.nix/reference/library/#shellfor).
-Finally, if you want to use the prebuilt binaries, use the `all-hies` cachix.
+If you want to use the prebuilt binaries, use the `all-hies` cachix.
+Read the rest of this section for more details.

 Applying the overlay can be done as follows in a recent haskell.nix version
 ```nix